California Apartment Accident Lawyers

 To successfully hold the responsible party accountable for your damages, you must first establish negligence.
 Our California lawyers have to demonstrate four elements of an apartment accident, which are as follows.

-The first step is establishing that the defendant owed you a duty of care.
-In a landlord-tenant relationship, it’s a given that they have a legal responsibility to maintain the building in a reasonably safe condition.
-Our apartment accident lawyers can demonstrate this element through your lease agreement, local housing codes, and applicable California injury laws.
+1. Duty of Care — The first step is establishing that the defendant owed you a duty of care.
+In a landlord-tenant relationship, it is understood that the landlord has a legal responsibility to maintain the building in a reasonably safe condition.
+Our apartment accident lawyers can help demonstrate this element through your lease agreement, local housing codes, and applicable California injury laws.

-The second element involves showing that the landlord breached their duty of care.
+2. Breach of Duty — The second element involves showing that the landlord breached their duty of care.
 They failed to take reasonable steps to maintain the safety and security of the property.
 Documentation like time-stamped videos, maintenance records (or lack thereof), and filed complaints about the hazard can work as evidence.

-Next, we must prove that the breach of duty led to the accident, causing your injury.
+3. Causation — Next, we must prove that the breach of duty led to the accident, causing your injury.
 For example, the landlord was negligent in repairing the decrepit stairs that they were aware of.
 Then, you fell and broke your hips when the steps fell apart under your feet.
 In this case, you can establish that inaction eventually caused your fall.

 Determining The Negligible Parties In Apartment Accident Cases

-There may be other multiple parties whose negligence contributed to the incident.
+There may be multiple parties whose negligence contributed to the incident.
 Some potentially liable individuals or entities are:

 • Property management company